 - Establish and maintain strong working relationships with industries, associations, groups, and key individuals. - Review and update construction-related OPNs (i.e.; 96, 121, 123, 129) as needed to ensure effectiveness and accuracy with OSH procedures. - Research fatality statistics quarterly to see if this emphasis program should be expanded to additional counties. - Work cohesively with current alliances in outreach and training events and in the review and development of educational materials geared toward injury and illness prevention.
-The committee will oversee the alliances and ensure that all agreement goals and objectives are being met. - Meet at least quarterly to review the status of the Strategic Plan goals and work with the various bureau management personnel to ensure that the goals are being met.
+The committee will oversee the alliances and ensure that all agreement goals and objectives are being met. - Meet at least quarterly to review the status of the Strategic Plan goals and work with the various bureau management personnel to ensure that the goals are being met. - Work with the bureaus to develop and host construction forums to address construction related hazards on the jobsite.

 - Conduct at least one 10-hour construction course to serve several SEP counties in a single location. - Conduct two 30-hour construction courses per year. - Ensure all 10-hour construction courses include information on the emphasis program. - Review and update PowerPoint programs that identify the top ten serious construction citations in the past year.
-The top ten list will be provided by PSIM annually. - Give priority to construction emphasis-related outreach training when requested. - Emphasize the "Big Four" causes of accidents and injuries during outreach activities. - Participate in/conduct events that result in the training of construction employers and employees as requested. - Support efforts in conducting annual construction outreach activities. - Continue to develop and update construction related publications. - Distribute outreach letter and related materials as necessary for construction companies cited for 5 or more serious violations.
+The top ten list will be provided by PSIM annually. - Give priority to construction emphasis-related outreach training when requested. - Emphasize the "Big Four" causes of accidents and injuries during outreach activities and training events. - Participate in/conduct events that result in the training of construction employers and employees as requested.

+- Support efforts in conducting annual construction outreach activities, such as the "Fall Stand Down" and Construction Forums. - Continue to develop and update construction related publications. - Distribute outreach letter and related materials as necessary for construction companies cited for 5 or more serious violations.
 This information will be provided by PSIM every January.
-Letter and materials to be mailed by February 15. - Utilize "Labor One" for on-site training as requested. - NCDOL offices and company facilities will be utilized to conduct Hispanic outreach safety training. - Continue to develop and make available Spanish language publications and training materials.

-- Update the top ten annually and have it available in brochure form and posted on the web site for use no later than June 1.
-The top ten list will be provided by PSIM annually. - Promote the Construction MESH certificate during outreach activities, training events, and through our MESH Alliances (Safety & Health Council and NCSU Industrial Extension Services). - Special emphasis will be placed on hazards associated with cranes used within the construction industry during internal training as well as outreach activities; external training, outreach events and publications. - Schedule OSH Construction Safety School modules annually or on an as requested basis by compliance and consultation bureau chiefs. - Promote all Recognition Programs such as Building/Sub-Contractor Star and SHARP-Construction and the Safety Awards Program during training events, booths, conferences, and field visits.
+Letter and materials to be mailed by February 15. - Utilize "Labor One" for on-site training and outreach events as requested. - Update on a timely basis, information regarding changes in rules that affect the construction industry. - NCDOL offices and company facilities will be utilized to conduct Hispanic outreach safety training.
+Note: This is contingent on resources and availability of trainers that can speak Spanish. - Make available Spanish language publications and training materials. - Update the top ten frequently cited serious violations annually and the associated Power Point presentations and have available in brochure form and posted on the web site for use no later than June 1.
+The top ten list will be provided by PSIM annually. - Promote the Construction MESH certificate during outreach activities, training events, and through our MESH Alliances (Safety & Health Council and NCSU - Industry Expansion Solutions). - Special emphasis will be placed on hazards associated with cranes used within the construction industry during internal training as well as outreach activities; external training, outreach events and publications. - Schedule OSH Construction Safety School (OCSS) modules annually or on an as requested basis by compliance and consultation bureau chiefs. - Continue to develop safety and health topics related to construction on the website. - Promote construction activities (i.e., outreach events, webinars, stand downs) on the website. - Promote all Recognition Programs such as Building/Sub-Contractor Star and SHARP-Construction and the Safety Awards Program during training events, booths, conferences, and field visits. - Provide technical assistance to the SEP committee on updated OPN 96, OPN 123 and other related compliance documents as requested.